ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

         \

-        We wish to share a huge thank you to all our customers for their continued loyalty.
-It means so much to have you on our journey.
+        We wish to share a huge thanks you to all our customers for their continued loyalty and to our suppliers for support us through many challenging times in sourcing difficult parts.
   - type: testimonial
     testimonial:
       alignment: centre